How to Format Your Emails With Examples & Best Practices

 The newsletter comes in all shapes and sizes as informational, includes multiple call-to-action, and has different purposes.

-On the other hand, some newsletters entirely contain the repurposed content from the original post and give you a preview of the original post.
+On the other hand, some newsletters entirely paste the repurposed content from the original post and give you a preview of the original post.

-So, there is not a pre-defined format while writing a newsletter.
+So, there is no pre-defined format for writing a newsletter.
 Whatever resonates with your audience and helps you achieve your goals will be perfect.

 Here is a breakdown of Mailmodo's bi-weekly newsletter format:

 • First comes the headline and greeting, which we keep generic.
-Then we add a little email and 1st CTA to ask for users' views via a survey that we are currently working on.
+Then we add a short email copy and 1st CTA to ask for users' views via a survey that we are currently working on.

 Newsletter email format